* Trump seeks new "structure" for U.S.-China trade deal

 Policymakers are split between those who see another two rate hikes and those who expect three, in the backdrop of low unemployment, moderate growth and rising inflation.

-The big banks fell after being outmaneuvered by smaller rivals in the rewriting of the Dodd-Frank law that rolled back some of the restraints imposed after the 2007-2009 global financial crisis.
+The big banks fell after being outmaneuvered by smaller rivals in the rewriting of the Dodd-Frank law that rolled back some of the restraints imposed following the 2007-2009 global financial crisis.

-Lowe's gained 10.2 percent after the home improvement retailer maintained its annual financial targets, despite a disappointing first quarter.
+Lowe's gained 9.3 percent after the home improvement retailer maintained its annual financial targets and billionaire investor Bill Ackman was reported to have bought a $1 billion stake in company.

-Comcast fell 1.5 percent after the U.S. cable operator said it was preparing to top Disney's offer for certain Twenty-First Century Fox assets.
+Comcast dipped 1.7 percent after the U.S. cable operator said it was preparing to top Disney's offer for certain Twenty-First Century Fox assets.

-Declining issues outnumbered advancers for a 1.28-to-1 ratio on the NYSE.
-Declining issues outnumbered advancers for a 1.02-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancers for a 1.31-to-1 ratio on the NYSE.
+Declining issues outnumbered advancers for a 1.12-to-1 ratio on the Nasdaq.